sh3rkan21/CRUD/README.md

 INSTAL:

-1. run "composer install" in terminal.
+1. Run "composer install" in terminal.
-2. import crud.sql into your PHPMyAdmin.
+2. Import crud.sql into your PHPMyAdmin.
-3. change variables from process.php with your host, username, and password.
+3. Change variables values from process.php with your credentials.